PDF Usability Checker (PUC) Instantly visualise the accessibility of your PDF documents

 Form fields are not yet supported, but this feature is planned for a future release.

-How much does PDF Usability Checker cost?
+How much does PUC cost?